All posts

 Fiscal year mismatchUK tax year: April 6 - April 5.
 US tax year: January 1 - December 31.
 3-month overlap creates reconciliation complexity.

-For more on the UK-specific entity classification trap, see UK Ltd vs US LLC: Which Structure Fits Cross-Border Founders.
+More on the UK entity classification trap in UK Ltd vs US LLC.

 Canada: CRA entity mismatch